Recover lost sales and enhance conversions with our 6 proven tips for an effective cart abandonment recovery strategy. Perfect for Shopify stores.

 Yet many ecommerce retailers have outdated or poorly optimized shopping carts.
 All it takes is some bad design or usability issues for customers to abandon their carts and bounce from your website.

-That’s why it’s essential to optimize and upgrade your ecommerce shopping cart to enhance the user experience, collect valuable customer data, and drive conversions.
+That’s why optimization of your shopping cart is essential.
+Upgrading your ecommerce shopping cart will help you enhance the user experience, collect valuable customer data, and drive conversions.

 In this article, you’ll learn 8 shopping cart best practices (plus one bonus tip!) to increase conversions AND reduce your ecommerce website’s cart abandonment rate.